 The free versions of my WordPress themes were downloaded 48,657 times

 Great Design Details: Free Design Course

 I followed the ebook up with a free design course called Great Design Details, which has been consistently driving sales of the book.
 Its a daily email course designed to teach smaller design details

 Improve your design knowledge in just a minute or two a day, for free

 You'll get a free email every Monday to Friday with actionable design details that will increase the effectiveness of your designs.
 Each one only takes about a minute or two to read.

 Case Study: Sky Sports

-The Sky Sports News team were able to easily select portions of the Sky Sports News coverage and share it with their followers on Twitter and Facebook through the use of an online tool.
+The Sky Sports News team were able to easily select portions of the Sky Sports News coverage and share it with their followers on Twitter and Facebook through the use of an online web app.
 I designed it to be easy to use and it certainly helped Sky Sports as they attracted over 500,000 views.

 High Praise from Wimbledon

 "The ease with which Grabyo Studio allowed us to create social videos as part of our content offering and distribute them to our global digital audience was very impressive."